opensanctions/site/_content/yente/deploy.md

 **yente:** [Intro](/docs/yente) · **Deployment** · [Settings](/docs/yente/settings/) · [Custom datasets](/docs/yente/datasets/) · [FAQ](/docs/yente/faq/)

+## Requirements

+Running `yente` requires a server that can run host the main screening application (a lightweight Python application) and the ElasticSearch backend used to store and query entity information.
+In total, we anticipate 500 MB memory per Python service, and 4-6GB of memory for the ElasticSearch index.
+Running ElasticSearch on SSD-backed hard drives will produce a significant performance gain.

+While it is possible to operate `yente` outside of Docker, we strongly encourage the use of containers as a simple means of dependency management and deployment.

+## Using docker-compose

 In order to deploy `yente` on your own servers, we recommend you use `docker-compose` (or another Docker orchestration tool) to pull and run the pre-built containers.
 For example, you can download the `docker-compose.yml` in the repository and use it to boot an instance of the system: